Guix Introduction Part 4: Try Guix

 To run commands in the spawn shell, put the command after

-# guix environment --ad-hoc pkg1 ... -- pkg1 guix environment --ad-hoc r -- R
+--at the end.
+E.g. to getRand start it1 2# guix environment --ad-hoc pkg1 ... -- pkg1 guix environment --ad-hoc r -- R -

 Spawn a shell where original environment variables are unset